sahilmehla/EVA/Project 4/How_to_train_your_dragon(Neural_Network).md

 ## Points to remember
 - Accuracy will increase with batch size to a certain point then it will start decreasing.
 The max batch size resulting in highest accuracy depends on the GPU capacity.
 - For finding right intial learning rate for a image dataset, we have to use the learning rate finder.
+- There is a tool called eNAS (Efficient Network architecture search) to get the best architecture to train on a dataset.